DocumentWDP-2

 8.3 Normalization Process

-Before computing the compact ID hash:
+Implementations MUST normalize diagnostic codes to uppercase before computing the compact ID hash:

 1. Display: E.Auth.Token.001